-You can get Children’s Pension, at any age, for mental or physical disability that:
+You can get a Children’s Pension—at any age—if you have a mental or physical impairment that:

 - means you’ll need constant care and attention for over 12 months.

-If studying full-time at a secondary school or tertiary institute you can get Children’s Pension till you turn 23.
+If you're studying full-time at a secondary school or tertiary provider you can get a Children’s Pension until you turn 23.

 Start of pension

-Entitlement is from day we got your application, unless your veteran parent has passed away.
-In that case, entitlement is from:
+Payment is from the day we got your application unless your parent has passed away.
+In that case, the payment would be from the:

 End of pension

-- War Disablement Pension is reassessed at less than 70%
+- if your parent's War Disablement Pension is reassessed at less than 70%

-- Disablement Pension (whole-person impairment) is reassessed at less than 52%.
+- if your parent's Disablement Pension is reassessed at less than 52% whole-person impairment.

 - under 23 and studying full-time.